-- *Introduction to Traditional Japanese Fashion – Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama and etc. Also, includes if have time how to wear a Yukata (summer casual kimono).
+- *Introduction to Traditional Japanese Fashion – Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama and etc.) Also includes if have time how to wear a yukata (summer casual kimono).

 - *Introduction to Traditional Japanese Music – Introduces the audience to three popular traditional Japanese instruments (Koto, Shamisen, and Shakuhachi).
 Includes a koto demonstration, how to read the music sheet, and the audience will each get a koto sheet music for the famous Japanese song “Sakura.”

-Presentation duration: 40-45 minutes, includes Q & A
+Presentation duration: 40-45 minutes, includes Q & A.

 (Presentations can be adjusted down to 30 minutes or up to 60 minutes).

-Outreach Program Fees:
+Outreach Program Fee:

-- * $75 (Kimono & Japanese Music presentations)
+- * $95 (Kimono & Japanese Music presentations) / Virtual = $75

-- **An additional Material Fee may apply.
+- **An additional Material Fee will apply.

-For more information, or to book a program, call 561-233-1329
+For more information, or to book a program, contact Youth & Outreach Coordinator by email at email@example.com or call 561-233-1329.

 Student Outreach Programs

 Enjoy our programs in the convenience of your own classroom or facility.
-Learn about aspects of Japanese culture through interactive presentations or craft making!
+Learn about aspects of Japanese culture through interactive presentations or craft-making!
 All programs are 40-45 minutes in length unless noted.

-Program fee is $60 per session.
+The program fee is $60 per session.

-- Language Basics and Manners (2nd-6th grade): Students learn simple words and phrases that are often used in daily life, as well as appropriate body language, gestures and cultural etiquette.
+- Language Basics and Manners (2nd-6th grade): Students learn simple words and phrases that are often used in daily life, as well as appropriate body language, gestures, and cultural etiquette.